What’s the difference between ‘marinating’ and ‘brining’?

 It's a testament to Brian's commitment to fostering a vibrant, interactive foodie community that extends beyond the virtual pages of CyrusRamsey.com, echoing his love for food and people in the heart of America's Dairyland.

-In the refrigerator’s crisper drawer, in a breathable bag or container.
-Wash and trim just before cooking.
+In the refrigerator, in a breathable bag or container.
+Wash just before eating.